VermiNew/PortableBlenderManager/README.md

 ### Installation Guide

-Follow these steps to use PortableBlenderManager for managing Blender's portable edition.
+To install and set up PortableBlenderManager, follow these steps:

+1. **Prerequisites:**
+   - Ensure you have Python installed on your computer.
+You can download it from [python.org](https://www.python.org/downloads/).
+   - Make sure Python is added to your system's PATH.
+This is usually an option during the installation of Python.

-1. **Download Repository:**
+2. **Download PortableBlenderManager:**
+   - Go to the PortableBlenderManager GitHub repository.
-   - Click the "Code" button above, then select "Download ZIP".
+   - Click the "Code" button and select "Download ZIP".

-2. **Extract Files:**
-   - After downloading, extract the ZIP file to your preferred directory.
+   - Save the ZIP file to a convenient location on your computer.

+3. **Extract Files:**
+   - Locate the downloaded ZIP file.
+   - Right-click on the file and choose "Extract All...".
+   - Extract the files to a directory of your choice.

+4. **Install Required Libraries:**
+   - Open Command Prompt.
+   - Navigate to the directory where you extracted PortableBlenderManager.
+For example:
+     ```
+     cd "C:\Users\%username%\Downloads\PortableBlenderManager"
+     ```
+   - Install the required Python libraries by running:
+     ```
+     pip install -r requirements.txt
+     ```

+### How to Run

+Once you have installed PortableBlenderManager, follow these steps to run it:

-3. **Run the Script:**
+1. **Running the Downloader Script:**
+   - Open Command Prompt.
+   - Navigate to the `.archive` folder inside the PortableBlenderManager directory.
+For example:
+     ```
+     cd "C:\Users\%username%\Downloads\PortableBlenderManager\.archive"
+     ```
+   - Run the downloader script to download Blender:
+     ```
+     python downloader.py
+     ```

+2. **Starting Blender:**
-   - Open the extracted folder and run the provided script to manage Blender's portable version.
+   - After downloading Blender, navigate back to the main PortableBlenderManager directory and run the startup script:

-4. **Enjoy Blender:**
-   - Use Blender as needed; the script will handle the rest, from setup to cleanup.
+     ```
+     cd ..
+     python startup.py
+     ```

+3. **Other Scripts:**
+   - `destroy_session.py`: Completely removes all Blender elements from your system.
+Use this if you want to entirely uninstall Blender.
+     ```
+     python destroy_session.py
+     ```
+   - `reset_settings.py`: Resets Blender settings to their defaults.
+Useful for troubleshooting or starting fresh.
+     ```
+     python reset_settings.py
+     ```

 ## FAQ